hibernatedguy/hibernatedguy.github.io/_posts/2021-12-22-gmail-smtp-with-php.md

 ---
 layout: post
 title: Gmail SMTP with PHP using PHPMailer package
-description: Gmail SMTP with PHP using PHPMailer package..
+description: Gmail SMTP with PHP using PHPMailer package.
-summary: Gmail SMTP with PHP using PHPMailer package..
+summary: Gmail SMTP with PHP using PHPMailer package.
 tags: php
 minute: 7
 ---